 Before jumping into the recipe, I knew I wanted our containers to have a bit of style.
 I used a length of pom poms and a small dab of hot glue to adhere the trim to our jars.
 They look more festive this way and it really accentuates how special this dessert really is.

 Once the jars get cleaned out, the trimmed containers can have a great second life as cute pencil holders for the office.

 Before filling the jars, we used a small spray of Pam inside each.
 I use Pam often in our everyday cooking.
 Using it for these sweets allows guests to scoop out the dessert easily and makes clean up a cinch.
 Since I like to cook desserts in pretty containers and odd-shaped vintage pieces often – having the sprayed layer inside makes my clean up job much easier.

 Then combine all other ingredients in a bowl and mix with a fork until combined.
 Top each fruit mixture with the crumble.
 You can do all this ahead of time.
-Just leave the crumbles to sit in the fridge until ready to serve.
+Just leave the desserts in the fridge until ready to bake.